Andrea Riseborough: Career

 Riseborough portrayed Margaret Thatcher in the BBC Four film The Long Walk to Finchley (2008).
 She appeared in the 2010 films Made in Dagenham and Mark Romanek's adaptation of Never Let Me Go.
 She starred in the American premiere of Alexi Kaye Campbell's The Pride at the Lucille Lortel Theatre in January 2010.
 The production was directed by Joe Mantello.
-She appears in Rowan Joffé's film adaptation of Brighton Rock.
+She appeared in Rowan Joffé's film adaptation of Brighton Rock.
 She worked with The Devil's Mistress author Peter Flannery on his screenplay based on the life of Angelica Fanshawe.
 She played the role of Wallis Simpson in W.E., a film directed by Madonna.
 She stars in Resistance, an adaptation of an Owen Sheers novel.
 The film was released on 25 November 2011.